scarborough-courtney/ohimanual/R_tutes/R_tutes_dplyr.md

 * `var1`, `var2`, `var3`, `...`: variables to be used to define groups.

 Notes:
-* The function `groups(data)` reports back the current grouping status.
+* The function `groups(data)` reports back the current grouping status of dataframe `data`.
 * `group_by()` alters the grouping, but does not alter the sort order.  `arrange()` does not alter the current grouping - it will sort by groups first, then sorts within each group.
 * Multiple calls to `group_by()` will reset the groupings each time (by default), rather than adding additional layers of groups.
-* Once you have finished with your operation at the group level, it is a good practice to use the `ungroup()` function to remove the groupings, to avoid unintended consequences.
+* Once you have finished with your operation at the group level, it is a good practice to use the `ungroup()` function to remove the groupings, to avoid unintended consequences due to forgotten `group_by()` calls.

 ###Example
 If you want to find the total tonnage harvested for each commodity for each country, you would want to group by country and by commodity, and then perform a `sum()` function on the grouped data.
 Two options presented here: `summarize()` and `mutate()`.